Frequently asked questions

 • With only 6 cabins and just 2–3 trips a year, it’s essential that every spot is filled.
 Fortunately, the cabins are spacious, and the experience is intense enough that solo travelers who share quickly become friends.
 I personally vet each guest to ensure the group dynamic is just right — and if you check the TripAdvisor reviews from past solo travelers, you'll get a feel for the atmosphere onboard.
 If you are ready to book, I’m happy to connect you with past solo travelers for a candid chat.

-• Not individually, no. We sail with just six double cabins and 2–3 trips a year, so spots are scarce and usually sell out.
+• We don’t offer single supplements.
+We sail with just six double cabins and 2–3 trips a year, so spots are scarce and usually sell out.
 Cabins are roomy and the pace is immersive—most solo travelers bond fast.
 I personally screen guests to keep the mix right.
-Have a look at the TripAdvisor reviews, and if you’re ready, I’m happy to connect you with past solo travelers for a candid chat.
+Have a look at the TripAdvisor reviews to get an idea of how past solo travelers experienced the expeditions.

 • I often get asked about safety.
 West Papua is among the friendliest and safest travel destinations—provided basic precautions are followed.
 First, make sure your vaccinations are up-to-date by consulting your doctor.
 Since malaria is endemic, taking prophylactics is strongly advised.
 While there is an ongoing, low-intensity conflict between the “Free Papua Movement” and the Indonesian government, it is confined to urban areas like Timika (near the Freeport gold mine) and Jayapura (the regional capital).
 Kalawai Adventure expeditions take place in remote, natural areas, far from any civil unrest.